 - Administrator: The highest level of permission.
 Admins have the power to access almost everything.

-- Editor: Has access to all posts, pages, comments, categories, and tags, and can upload to Media.
+- Editor: Has access to all posts, pages, comments, categories, and tags, and can upload media.

 - Contributor: Has no publishing or uploading capability but can write and edit their own posts until they are published.

-- Viewer: Only available for private sites.
-Can read and comment on posts and pages.
+- Viewer: Viewers can read and comment on posts and pages on private sites.

 - Subscriber: People who subscribe to your site using an email address.
 They may or may not have a WordPress.com account.